fetchai/docs/pages/guides/CosmPy/TransactionBroadcast.md

 # Send Tokens

 CosmPy simplifies broadcasting transactions.
 After creating a wallet, you can send transactions by following the provided example.
 In it we first connect to the desired network then provide the desired destination address.
-The transaction is neatly broadcast using the `Ledger_client.send_tokens` function.
+The transaction is then broadcast using the `Ledger_client.send_tokens` function.

 ```py
 from cosmpy.aerial.client import LedgerClient, NetworkConfig